Stories From the Pictou Weekend Market

 My mother passed on April 15 of that same year but her love lives on in the hearts of her family and in each unique heartpass which I continue to craft to this present day.
 They’ve been traveling since 2009 and will continue to reach out and touch lives.

 I’ve been fortunate to share many stories about the traveling hearts.
-This summer, at the Pictou Weekend Crafter’s Market, I am grateful to be able to share more of these stories as I meet people from the county and across the world.
+In the past, at the Water Street Market & Bakery, I was grateful to be able to share more of these stories, as I met people from the county and around our world, visiting the market to look for unique gifts to bring home.
 My Mum would be so proud to know something we began in January of 2009 is still traveling and touching people’s hearts!
 I know I am and I look forward to sharing the stories of my incredible new friends.
 Please come back from time to time to read about the kind souls who are making a difference in our world.
 Kindness begins in the heart, and continues to grow and shine when shared!